m2132/Realtime-Chat-app/README.md

 - Split your terminal into two (run the client on one terminal and the server on the other terminal)

 In the first terminal
-- cd client and create a .env file in the root of your client directory.
+- cd frontend and create a .env file in the root of your client directory.
 - Supply the following credentials

 ```